devcybiko/gregsmithwiki/content/computing/java/elementsofjavastyle.md

 ### 5.8 Efficiency

 100. Use lazy initialization.
-101. Avoid creating unnecessary objexs,
+101. Avoid creating unnecessary objects,
-102.
+102. Reinitialize and reuse objects to avoid new object construction.
+103. Leave optimization for last.
+	* First rule of optimization: Don't do it
+	* Second rule of optimization: Don't do it yet
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU1MjAxMTk3LC0xMjA4NzY2NjE1LC0xMD
-Q3ODI4NDY2LDExMjU3MTI3MDBdfQ==
+eyJoaXN0b3J5IjpbLTEzNTAxMjgyOTEsLTEyMDg3NjY2MTUsLT
+EwNDc4Mjg0NjYsMTEyNTcxMjcwMF19
 -->